joshuasommerfeld/klaxons-at-dawn/README.md

 Take the transport to the utopian destination, and don't get eaten by zombies!

-This game is built around the scenario that the player characters are on the same type of transport when the zombie outbreak begins.
+Klaxons at Dawn is built around the scenario that the player characters are on the same type of transport when the zombie outbreak begins.
-This group of strangers will need to band together to protect this transport, keep it moving, and get to the utopian destination.
+This group of strangers will need to band together to protect the transport, keep it moving, and get to the utopian destination before the zombies.

 ## Core Concept Glossary